 Step 3: Calculation of Center of Gravity

-To calculate the center of gravity, divide total weight distance moment by total mass of the system.
+To calculate the center of gravity, divide the total weight distance moment by the total mass of the system.

-Thus, the center of gravity is 13 meter from left-hand side.
+Thus, the center of gravity is 13 meters from the left-hand side.

-Shape of a Body and the Position of its Center of Gravity
+Shape of a Body and its CG Position